Trading Off Privacy, Utility and Efficiency in Federated Learning

 \subsection{Notations}

 We adhere to the tradition of using uppercase letters to indicate the random variables, such as $D$, and lowercase letters to denote the specific values they take on.
 We represent $[K]$ as $\{1,2,\cdots, K\}$.
-The probability density functions are denoted by lowercase letters like $f$ and $p$, while the distributions are denoted by uppercase letters like $F$ and $P$.
+We use lowercase letters such as $f$ and $p$ to denote probability density functions and uppercase letters such as $F$ and $P$ to denote distributions.